You have a lot of questions about the program and I’ll try to answer some of them here. If you have more questions, please get in touch!

 - Use collaborative learning to develop a unique teaching style

 After 200-hours of training, you’ll be prepared to teach yoga to a variety of students.
-Expect to be practice-teaching on the very first full day of the program.
+Expect to be practice-teaching on the very first day of the program.
 Teaching is daunting and harder than your favourite teachers make it look!
-But by teaching your classmates right away, you will curate your skills and develop your confidence.
+But by teaching your classmates right away, you will curate your skills and develop confidence.

 - (instruction) be equipped to instruct 75 minute community classes